cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 )
 ```

-You also make it `const` as this is the case and comes handy later on.
+You also make it `const` as this is the case and becomes helpful later on.

 ## New v2 information